A region is the physical datacenter where your project runs. You pick a region when you create a project. Pick the one closest to your users.

 - Maintenance.
 Temporarily not accepting new deployments.
 Existing deployments continue serving.

-pending until the region is back.
+If a region is in maintenance and you create a project there, the first deployment stays pending until the region is back.
 You can move to a different region instead.

 Change a project’s region